 This Master Provider Agreement, by and between PatientFi, LLC, a Delaware limited liability company with offices at 530 Technology Drive, Suite 350, Irvine, CA 92618 (“PatientFi”), and the undersigned healthcare provider, together with each Affiliate whose signature is affixed to Schedule 1 attached hereto (collectively, the “Provider”), is entered into and made effective as of _________________ (the “Effective Date”).
 PatientFi and the Provider are each a "Party" and together they are the "Parties" in this Master Provider Agreement (or “Agreement”).
+Any PatientFi Affiliate who is a party to an Addendum shall also be deemed a “Party” to this Agreement.

 WHEREAS, the Provider desires to enter into this Master Provider Agreement with PatientFi to provide these payment options to its patients pursuant to the terms of this Agreement and the Provider is requesting Program access and a System license;